-We have reviewed the accompanying statements of financial position of the Worksite Wellness LA (a nonprofit organization) as of June 30, 2015 and the related statements of activities, changes in net assets, functional expenses and cash flows for the year then ended.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of Organization management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
+We have reviewed the accompanying financial statements of Worksite Wellness LA (a nonprofit organization), which comprise the statement of financial position as of June 30, 2016, and the related statements of activities and changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.